-Deegan rode patiently behind Mosiman and twisted the throttle hard when the time was right.
+Deegan rode patiently behind Mosiman when it was needed and twisted the throttle hard when the time was right.

 “We do so much work to be able to perform in these moments and to be solid, makes me stoked on the race, stoked on my start,” Mosiman said.
 “I think that was one of the differences.
 Round 1 and 2, really bad starts.
 The holeshot makes a difference.”

-Further back in the field, Max Anstie finished outside of the top five, while Levi Kitchen and Chance Hymas did not finish at all.
+Further back in the field, Anstie finished outside of the top five in sixth, while two other contenders Levi Kitchen and Chance Hymas did not finish at all.
 The 250 West Championship picture changed dramatically.

-Ryder DiFrancesco scored his second podium of the season after finishing that well in the first Anaheim race.
+Ryder DiFrancesco scored his second podium of the season after also finishing third in the first Anaheim round.

 Fourth-place Cameron McAdoo and Maximus Vohland rounded out the top five.